 When Red Bull is looking to get into a market, we prefer to start from the bottom, instead of jumping in at the top.
 It’s common for brands to just ask for the biggest person in a certain field, and then throw money at them to hold their product.
 That’s not how we’ve done things, whether it’s across our sports or music activities.
-We try to help people out that would have not been able make their projects work otherwise.
+We try to help people out that would’ve been unable to make their projects work otherwise.
 We tend to be in favor of the underdog because anyone can throw money at the big guys.
 It’s harder work for us, and sometimes it doesn’t work out, but we like to think that we’ve had decent success with what we’ve done.

 Which projects do you feel have worked particularly well for Red Bull Studios London?

 Well, the three album projects we’ve done in this studio have all been nominated for the Mercury Prize.
 We did Ghostpoet’s first album, Jessie Ware’s first album, and part of her second one as well.
-We also did “Fortune” on Disclosure’s album, who went on to have mainstream acclaim, which is great.
+We also did “Fortune” on Disclosure’s album, which went on to have mainstream acclaim.